Bonemind/serverless-vault-vars/README.md

 In `serverless.yml`:
 ```
 plugins:
-  - serverless-vault-variables
+  - serverless-vault-vars
 ```

 ### Vault address

-By default the plugin will speak with a vault on `http://localhost:8200`.
+By default the plugin will speak to a vault on `http://localhost:8200`.
 To use another url:

 In your `serverless.yml`
 ```